openedx/paragon/README.md

 #### 6. Navigate to your component on the doc site and start building

 Visit the documentation at [http://localhost:8000](http://localhost:8000) and navigate to see your README.md powered page and workbench.
-Changes to the README.md file will auto refesh the page.
+Changes to the README.md file will auto refresh the page.

 ### Developing locally against MFE